What Does the Bible Say About Missionaries?

 10. Matthew 10:16: “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.”
 Jesus warns of the challenges missionaries will face and advises them to be prudent yet harmless.

-See also What Does the Bible Say About Being Single?
+See also What Does the Bible Say About Putting God First?

 In conclusion, the Bible paints a vivid picture of the missionary’s role as a vital and challenging calling.
 Missionaries are depicted as dedicated messengers and servants, bringing the message of Christ to diverse peoples and cultures.
 They are to spread the gospel with courage, adaptability, and an unwavering commitment to God’s truth.